 Try to respect the safe spaces for what they are meant for.
 And if you can’t, then you shouldn’t be there either.

-If our plea for kindness to your brothers’ hasn’t worked maybe this will sway you.
+If our plea for kindness to your brothers’ hasn’t worked, maybe this will sway you.

 Joe is a 28-year-old man who is still in the closet.
-He goes to West Hollywood only when the mood strikes, generally when he is looking for sex.
+He goes to West Hollywood only when the mood strikes, generally when looking for sex.
 For Joe, it becomes uncomfortable to see straight women when he is trying to enjoy himself because of the fear of being outed.

 Joe deserves a safe space where he can be free.
-But, for gay men of colour this is a much larger issue for those who are not out.
+But, for gay men of color, this is a much larger issue for those who are not out.
 Respect the space, or leave the space.